rchiso/MML_Coursework/README.md

 This repository contains a collection of Jupyter Notebooks developed for solving the coursework task.
 Each notebook is designed to address a specific aspect of the project, from data analysis to model evaluation and sustainability considerations.

+The repository also includes our response paper, [report.pdf](./report.pdf), which disproves the claim that the Kryptonite-n dataset cannot be tackled with existing machine learning techniques.

 ## Repository Structure

 ### Scripts